National Weather Service United States Department of Commerce

 Observed date of most recent hard freeze (28 deg.)
 Image courtesy MRCC

-Average date of last freeze.
+Average date of first freeze.
 Image courtesy MRCC

-Average date of last hard freeze.
+Average date of first hard freeze.
 Image courtesy MRCC